amenasse/respond/README.md

 ### Response Headers

-Reponse headers can be set with the `header` option:
+Response headers can be set with the `header` option:

 ```bash